rosjxl/ROS2-Orin-Tracked-Robot/README.md

 * Exact Time Synchronization: Implement `message_filters::sync_policies` to securely bind 2D bounding box timestamps with the exact corresponding depth image matrices.

 * 3D Spatial Unification (TF2 Integration): Successfully integrated the ROS2 TF2 coordinate transform engine to perform real-time deprojection of 2D pixel coordinates.
 It automatically converts these into absolute 3D physical coordinates relative to the chassis center (`base_footprint`), providing precise, millimeter-level navigation data for the autonomous targeting and inspection operations.

+*  Visual Servoing & Chassis Control (视觉伺服与底盘联动):** Successfully closed the loop between machine vision and physical motor control.
+The system dynamically calculates angular and linear velocities based on 3D coordinates derived from YOLO and the depth camera.
+It features an integrated ABS-level environmental monitoring logic that triggers a zero-latency emergency stop upon target loss or reaching the 30cm operational limit, ensuring hardware safety.